knielbo/knielbo.github.io/_pages/about.md

 With my colleague [Katrine F. Baunvig](https://pure.au.dk/portal/da/persons/katrine-froekjaer-baunvig(f1e19ea4-6952-423e-930a-2bd93623a9d4).html) I am working on a comparative study of *innovation*, *creativity* and *motivational drivers* in Danish textual cultural heritage, with a particular focus on N.F.S Grundtvig (1783-1872), H.C.
 Andersen (1805-1875) and S.A.
 Kierkegaard (1813-1855) (see, [*A Curious Case of Entropic Decay*](https://doi.org/10.1093/llc/fqy054)).

 [Center for Humanities Computing Aarhus](http://chcaa.io/#/) has joined the consortium behind [DeiC](https://www.deic.dk/)'s [Type 1 HPC Interactive system](https://www.deic.dk/en/supercomputing/national-hpc-facilities).
-Together with collegues from University of Southern Denmark's eScience Center and Aalborg University's CLAAUDIA, we work to provide researchers easy access to interactive computing in the [cloud](https://cloud.sdu.dk/app/login/selection).
+Together with collegues from University of Southern Denmark's [SDU eScience Center](https://escience.sdu.dk/) and Aalborg University's [CLAAUDIA](https://www.claaudia.aau.dk/), we work to provide researchers easy access to interactive computing in the [cloud](https://cloud.sdu.dk/app/login/selection).

+I manage [Nordic Digital Humanities Laboratory](https://centre-for-humanities-computing.github.io/Nordic-Digital-Humanities-Laboratory/) a collaboration around a shared software and application layer for modeling and analysis of cultural heritage data across the Nordics.
+NDHL is funded by the [Nordic e-Infrastructure Collaboration](https://neic.no/) (NeIC).

 Previous Projects
 ======